 Design for Health (DFH) is a collaborative project that serves to bridge the gap between the emerging research base on community design and healthy living and the everyday realities of local government planning.
 The newest version of this project is the Healthy Places Design Lab.

 Operating in three different phases between 2006 and 2012, DFH created innovative, practice-oriented tools to help integrate human health into urban planning and environmental design in nineteen partner communities and disseminated information about the connections between health and planning.

 The Design for Health project is not currently active but this website serves as a repository of the tools, research and resources compiled as part of this project.

-For information on current research on health and planning, please visit Design for Health’s sister project, the Health and Places Initiative (HAPI) at the Harvard Graduate School of Design.
+For information on research on health and planning, please visit Design for Health’s sister projects at the Harvard Graduate School of Design, the Health and Places Initiative (HAPI) at our latest initiative, the Healthy Places Design Lab.

 |Recent Updates||Featured Technical Resource